Citi CEO: In an Age of Disruption, Don't Sleep on the Bank Branch

+Citi CEO: In an Age of Fintech Disruption, Don’t Sleep on the Bank Branch

 To thrive in the digital age, big banks need a two-pronged approach that spans the traditional and the new: a broad physical branch network that caters to Baby Boomers and a robust online (and mobile) presence for Generation X and Millennials.
 Sure, financial technology—or “fintech”—disrupters will pick their spots and target specific channels such as fat credit card processing fees.
 But the zealot’s view that “banks are screwed and just don’t know it” is wrong: Challengers will face a stiff hurdles to become bona fide banks.
-And if you want mold the financial colossus of the future, don’t even think about using today’s banks as your model––emulate the best customer service of the superstar companies in industries as diverse as retailing and ride-hailing.
+And if you want to mold the financial colossus of the future, don’t even think about using today’s banks as your model––emulate the best customer service of the superstar companies in industries as diverse as retailing and ride-hailing.

 Those are a few of the strategic insights that Citigroup CEO Michael Corbat shared last week at Brainstorm Finance, Fortune‘s inaugural finance conference, held in the oceanside hamlet of Montauk, N.Y.
 Fortune executive editor Adam Lashinsky interviewed the banking executive in the closing session of the conference; here are what I’ll call Corbat’s Big Five: the trends and best practices that he views as guiding the future of financial services.